-Teaching Assistant doc. dr. sc.
-Ljiljana Pačić Turk
+Teaching Assistant Ljiljana Muslić, dr. sc.

 The final grade consists of grades awarded for attendance, completion of individual tasks and success in the final examination.
 Some of the exercises will be held at various sites, most of the Zagreb University Hospital.